-Definition: Indicators: Involves forcing or enticing a child or Not all children will realise they are being young person to take part in sexual sexually abused, particularly if they have been activities, not necessarily involving groomed, but there may be physical. violence, whether or not the child is aware behavioural and emotional signs that indicate a of what is happening.
-The activities may child has experienced sexual abuse. involve: Physical indicators include: Physical contact - including assault by Bruising penetration (for example rape or oral sex) or non-penetrative acts such as Bleeding masturbation, kissing, rubbing, and Discharge touching outside of clothing Pain or soreness in the genital or anal area Non-contact activities - such as involving children in looking at, or in the production Sexually transmitted infections (Lindon and of, sexual images, watching sexual Webb, 2016) activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse
+Definition: Indicators: Involves forcing or enticing a child or young person Not all children will realise they are being sexually to take part in sexual activities, not necessarily abused, particularly if they have been groomed, but there involving violence, whether or not the child is aware of what is happening.
+The activities may involve:

+Physical contact - including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing

+Non-contact activities - such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse

-Online abuse - sexual abuse can take place online, and technology can be used to facilitate offline abuse
+Online abuse - sexual abuse can take place online, and technology can be used to facilitate offline abuse may be physical, behavioural and emotional signs that indicate a child has experienced sexual abuse.